Felty's syndrome: Diagnosis

 This condition affects less than 1% of patients with rheumatoid arthritis.
 The presence of three conditions: rheumatoid arthritis, an enlarged spleen (splenomegaly), and an abnormally low white blood cell count are indications that Felty's syndrome is possibly occurring.
 This condition as a whole is difficult to diagnose due to its complexity given a combination of disorders.
-It is commonly overlooked or misdiagnosed as other conditions (e.g., leukemia, systemic lupus erythrematosus) because of the rarity and lack of good understanding about it.
+It is commonly overlooked or misdiagnosed as other conditions (e.g., leukemia, Systemic lupus erythematosus) because of the rarity and lack of good understanding about it.
 An acronym can be used to make recognizing this disease somewhat easier: